linode/docs/docs/guides/websites/hosting/secure-website-lets-encrypt-acme-sh/index.md

 58 0 * * * "/root/.acme.sh"/acme.sh --cron --home "/root/.acme.sh" > /dev/null
 {{< /output >}}

 This job will check for certificates coming up for expiry and will renew them.
 You can instruct acme.sh to automatically install the certificates to a location readable by your web server, and to reload the web server after renewal, so it's completely automated.

-When you issue a certificate, append the following options:
+These options are available when you issue a certificate:

 | Option | Purpose |
 |:--------------|:------------|